 Sponsored Honor Societies

-The two honor societies below are officially recognized by the University of Nevada, Reno: Phi Kappa Phi Honor Society and Golden Key International Honour Society.
+The two national honor societies below are officially recognized by the University of Nevada, Reno: Phi Kappa Phi Honor Society and Golden Key International Honour Society.
 The Honors Program is the university sponsor for these organizations.

 Phi Kappa Phi at the University of Nevada, Reno, Chapter #008